The Revenge of Frankenstein: Production

 According to Jimmy Sangster, James Carreras presold the film in America, taking a poster with him.
-When Carreras returned he approached Sangster with the project asking him to write the sequel.
+When Carreras returned he approached Sangster with the project asking him to write the sequel to The Curse of Frankenstein.
 Sangster responded, "I killed (Baron) Frankenstein in the first film."
 Sangster stated that Carreras told him he had six weeks to write the project before shooting started and that "you'll think of something".

-The film was shot at Bray Studios and production commenced on January 6, 1958, three days after filming wrapped on Dracula (1958), which likewise starred Cushing and was directed by Fisher.
+The film was shot at Bray Studios and production commenced on 6 January 1958, three days after filming wrapped on Dracula (1958), which likewise starred Peter Cushing and was directed by Terence Fisher.

 Conductor and composer Leonard Salzedo was hired to write the score, and most of the regular Hammer crew returned in other roles, including Jack Asher as cinematographer, Bernard Robinson on design and Phil Leakey on make-up.